Are you on the hunt for a coconut yogurt recipe that’s thick and easy? Me too.

-When comparing this coconut yogurt to others on the market, it’s fair to say that this coconut just as thick and creamy – with texture.
+When comparing this coconut yogurt to others on the market, it’s fair to say that this coconut just as thick and creamy – with a bit of texture.
 I’m okay with that, as most folks and wee ones could use more dietary fiber.

 I guess you could say I even advocate full-fiber, full-fat coconut yogurt.

-To make coconut yogurt, you’ll need a large quart jar, 2 smaller pint jars for the Instant Pot, an immersion blender, and an Instant Pot that has the yogurt setting.
+To make coconut yogurt, you’ll need a large quart jar and an immersion blender.

 - Add warm water to a quart sized mason jar.